BlackRock to hire 300 lawyers to handle regulation "mess"

-ST GALLEN, Switzerland BlackRock, the world's largest money manager, plans to hire another 300 lawyers to help it deal with fragmented global regulation, particularly of banks.
+ST GALLEN, Switzerland May 2 BlackRock Inc , the world's largest money manager, plans to hire another 300 lawyers to help it deal with fragmented global regulation, particularly of banks.

 "We're probably hiring another 300 lawyers and I'm not the one being regulated, I'm not a bank," BlackRock Chief Executive Laurence Fink told the St Gallen Symposium, an annual conference at the university in the eastern Swiss town.